GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Method

 \end{restatable}

-Intuitively, under the weighted SFT loss, a token $x_i$ with a larger masking rate $\beta_{x^i}$ corresponds to a larger $t_i$, making it more likely to be masked and subsequently learned.
+Intuitively, under the importance-weighted supervised finetuning loss, a token $x_i$ with a larger masking rate $\beta_{x^i}$ corresponds to a larger $t_i$, making it more likely to be masked and subsequently learned.
 Here, $\beta_{\mathrm{ref}}$ can be any reference value.
 Empirically, we set $\beta_{\mathrm{ref}}$ to the mean of all $\beta$ values to enhance numerical stability.